Prepare for Your Cabin Stay

 Continue reading Prepare for Your Cabin Stay

 Oh, glorious wilderness!
-How it beckons us to find solace in nature.
-Alas, we are creatures of comfort, and being ill prepared can leave us driving miles to obtain the things we need instead of relaxing by that crackling fire.
+How it beckons us, creatures of comfort, to find solace in nature.
+Being ill prepared can cause us to drive miles to gather the things we need instead of relaxing by that crackling fire.
+Prepare for your ideal cabin stay and avoid scurrying like a squirrel for the things you forgot.

-We desire you and yours to have a fulfilling forest experience during your stay.
-Here are a few checklists of preparation, Smokey approved.
+Here are a few cabin checklists of preparation, Smokey approved.

 Campfire-building Checklist